Words by Katie Puckett

 Any strategy for resilience against a pandemic needs to take into account other heightened threats too.
 Sometimes the outside air is the problem, as in Australia when bushfires raged from October 2019 to January 2020.
 “In Sydney, the office smelled like smoke for three months and outside you could not see 100m away,” says Jonathan Ramajoo, head of healthcare at WSP in Australia.
 “They actually shut off outdoor air to the building for a number of hours.
 If you had a bushfire during COVID, that would really compromise the air quality in the space.”
 In a new building for the Australian National University, WSP has designed the air-conditioning systems with room for carbon filters that can be fitted when needed to remove smoke from incoming air, so that outdoor air could still be provided to the spaces.
 “This space provision could allow for other filter types to combat the environmental hazards that are presented to us,” adds Ramajoo.

-"Controlling humidity outside of a healthcare environment is almost impossible.
-It would be very expensive to monitor and control in an office"Tomer Zarhi, mechanical manager, healthcare, WSP
+"Controlling humidity outside of a healthcare environment is almost impossible"Tomer Zarhi, mechanical manager, healthcare, WSP

 What about humidity?